apache/incubator-streampark-website/blog/10-streampark-flink-with-paimon-in-ziru.md

 Apache StreamPark is a stream processing development and management framework that provides a set of fast APIs for developing Flink/Spark jobs.
 In addition, it also provides a one-stop stream processing job development and management platform, covering the entire life cycle from stream processing job development to launch.
 Cycles are supported.
 StreamPark mainly includes the following core features:

-- **Stream processing application development framework**: Based on StreamPark, developers can easily build and manage stream processing applications, and better utilize Apache Flink to write stream processing applications.
+- **Stream processing application development framework**: Based on StreamPark, developers can easily build and manage stream processing applications, and better utilize Apache Flink® to write stream processing applications.

 - **Perfect management capabilities**: StreamPark provides a one-stop streaming task development and management platform that supports the full life cycle of Flink/Spark from application development to debugging, deployment, operation and maintenance, allowing Flink/Spark jobs to Make it simple.

 - **High degree of completion**: StreamPark supports multiple versions of Flink, allowing flexible switching of one platform.
 It also supports Flink’s deployment mode, effectively solving the problem of too cumbersome Flink on YARN/K8s deployment.
 Through automated processes, It simplifies the process of building, testing and deploying tasks and improves development efficiency.

-- **Rich management API**: StreamPark provides APIs for job operations, including job creation, copy, build, deployment, stop and start based on checkpoint/savepoint, etc., making it easy to implement external system calls to Apache Flink tasks. .
+- **Rich management API**: StreamPark provides APIs for job operations, including job creation, copy, build, deployment, stop and start based on checkpoint/savepoint, etc., making it easy to implement external system calls to Apache Flink® tasks. .

 ## **3. StreamPark + Paimon Practice**